sureshparimi/sureshparimi/README.md

-# Hello, I’m Suresh Parimi – Software Test Automation & Quality Engineering Consultant

-I am a passionate web and mobile app developer with over 6 years of experience in programming and the internet.
-In my free time, I enjoy writing articles on my [blog](https://medium.com/@2ndelement).
-I also run my own talent pool company with proven and vetted developers.
+# <span style="color: #6a0dad;"><strong>**Hello, Welcome to My Profile**</strong></span>
+Welcome!
+I am Suresh Parimi, a **Software Test Automation & Quality Engineering Consultant** with a passion for delivering high-quality software solutions.
+With over 6 years of experience in the software development and testing industry, I specialize in building robust and scalable test automation frameworks for both web and mobile applications.

+I am always excited to collaborate on challenging projects that push the boundaries of quality engineering and automation.

 Check out my portfolio for more: [https://sureshparimi.netlify.app](https://sureshparimi.netlify.app)

 ---

-## 💫 About Me:
+## <span style="color: #6a0dad;"><strong>💫 About Me:</strong></span>
 - 🔭 I’m currently working as a Lead Consultant in Software Test Automation and Quality Engineering.
 - 🌱 I’m currently reviewing tools and methodologies in Test Automation, CI/CD, and Quality Engineering.
 - 👯 I’m looking to collaborate on projects related to Test Automation frameworks, Web, and Mobile App testing.